School Visit Preparation

 You and your students can access the Tower via elevator or stairs.
 Since capacity on the Tower is limited, for reasons of safety, we may be required to limit access at busy times.

-- If your group is a NO SHOW for your program/tour, you will be charged the full price of the program based on the number of students indicated at the time of the booking.
+- If you are a NO SHOW for your program/tour, you will be charged the full price of the program.

 - In case of inclement weather, there will be no charge.